nstutelberg/Projects/README.md

 # Future Analysis
-   Due to the model Rsquared being 0.32, and there is still a significant amount of variation in the dependent variable that is not accounted for.
+   Due to the model Rsquared being 0.32, there is still a significant amount of variation in the dependent variable that is not accounted for.

    In future research, these are a few ideas I would pursue: